Without using existing libraries, you can make a direct request to Okta's OIDC & OAuth 2.0 API through the

 Request for tokens

-Using this flow is very similar to the authorization code flow
+This flow is very similar to the Authorization Code flow, except that the

 id_token instead of

-Your application redirects the user's browser to your Authorization Server's
+Your application redirects the user's browser to your authorization server's](/docs/concepts/auth-servers/)

 Note the parameters that are being passed: